nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/secure_handler.rst

 Also, custom tags that can be used to set nonce on any elements will be enabled.

-See :ref:`CSP support for Jakarta Server Pages Custom tags <tag-content_security_policy>` for details.
+See :ref:`CSP support for Jakarta Server Pages Custom Tags <tag-content_security_policy>` for details.

 Operate in report-only mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^